cnupde/.screenrc/README.md

-# screen.rc
+# .screenrc
-a backup for .screen.rc
+a backup for .screenrc